oonisim/hadoop-Installation/README.md

 #### Module and structure

-Module is a set of playbooks and roles to execute a specific task e.g. 03_Spark_setup is to setup a Spark cluster.
-Each module directory has the same structure having Readme, Plays, and Scripts.
+Module is a set of playbooks to execute a specific task e.g. 30_spark is to setup a Spark cluster.
+Each module directory has the same structure having plays and scripts.
 ```
-03_Spark_setup/
+30_spark/
-├── Readme.md         <---- description of the module
+├── Readme.md         <---- (option) description of the module
 ├── plays
 │   ├── roles
-│   │   ├── common    <---- Common tasks both for master and workers
+│   │   ├── common    <---- Common tasks for both master and workers
 │   │   ├── master    <---- Setup master node
-│   │   ├── user      <---- Setup Spark administrative users on master
-│   │   ├── worker    <---- Setup worker nodes
+│   │   └── worker    <---- Setup worker nodes
 │   ├── site.yml
 │   ├── masters.yml   <--- playbook for master node
 │   └── workers.yml   <--- playbook for worker nodes